Managing the cyber supply chain

 Audit suppliers for compliance

 Once cyber security expectations have been established with suppliers, it is important that organisations have confidence that those expectations are being met.
 One way to achieve such assurances is through routine audits or other forms of technical assessments.
-Provisions for such activities should be stipulated within contracts or memorandum of understandings (often referred to as a ‘right to audit’ clause) and can serve as a way to gain independent assurances of the cyber security posture of suppliers.
+Provisions for such activities should be stipulated within contracts or memorandum of understandings (often referred to as a ‘right to audit’ clause) and can serve as a way to gain independent assurances of the security posture of suppliers.

 Monitor and improve cyber supply chain security